model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

     BAKER_CUSTOM_CLASS = 'code.path.CustomBaker'

-Additionaly, if you want to your created instance to be returned respecting one of your custom ModelManagers, you can use the ``_from_manager`` parameter as the example bellow:
+Additionally, if you want to your created instance to be returned respecting one of your custom ModelManagers, you can use the ``_from_manager`` parameter as the example below:

 .. code-block:: python